Conformal dynamics at infinity for groups with contracting elements: Convergence compactification

 \subsection{Assumption C}

-The third assumption demands the boundary to contain enough interesting points. \begin{assump} Assume that the following set $\mathcal C$ of points $\xi\in \pU$ is non-empty.
-If $x_n, y_n\in \U$ are two sequence of points converging to $[\xi]$, then $[x_n,y_n]$ is an exiting sequence of geodesic segments. \end{assump}
+The third assumption demands the boundary to contain enough interesting points.
+This is a non-trivial condition to get a useful theory, as the one-point compactification satisfies the assumptions (A) and (B). \begin{assump} Assume that the following set $\mathcal C$ of \emph{non-pinched} points $\xi\in \pU$ is non-empty.
+If $x_n, y_n\in \U$ are two sequence of points converging to $[\xi]$, then $[x_n,y_n]$ is an escaping sequence of geodesic segments. \end{assump}